Spijkervet/godfather/README.md

 1. A character can hold administrator privileges.
 2. A character can join a group (see below what groups are).
-3. Characters can train their skills with jobs or activities.
-4. These skills are translated into experience points (XP).
-This determines the character's level.
-5. Characters can own properties.
+3. Characters can own properties.
-6. Characters can own vehicles.
+4. Characters can own vehicles.